JuliaHEP/JetReconstruction.jl/docs/src/examples.md

 The `examples/EDM4hep` folder contains examples of using EDM4hep reconstructed particles as input to jet reconstruction.
 See the specific `README.md` file in that directory as well as [EDM4hep Inputs](@ref).

+## Jet Constituents

+The `examples/constituents` folder shows an example of the two mechanisms to retrieve jet constituents.